keithalpichi/slack-action/README.md

 - `plain1`- a template for plain messages that displays a custom description.
 - `plain2`- a template for plain messages that displays the link to the current Github Action run.
 - `push1`- a template for a message with push event details such as git commit hash, run ID & #, branch, status and more provided in a two-column table.
+- `steps1`- a template for a message that summarizes the statuses of all the steps in the job.
+Each summary includes an emoji, the step identifier, and the status of the step.

 See the [Templates](#templates) section below for images and details of each template.